cyberjunky/home-assistant-ttn_gateway/README.md

 ## Home-Assistant Custom Component
 This is a Custom Component for Home-Assistant (https://home-assistant.io)

-If you have [one of these](https://www.thethingsnetwork.org/docs/gateways/gateway/) (from [kickstarter](https://www.kickstarter.com/projects/419277966/the-things-network) ) you can use this component to monitor all statistics from it.
+If you have [one of these](https://www.thethingsnetwork.org/docs/gateways/gateway/) (from [kickstarter](https://www.kickstarter.com/projects/419277966/the-things-network)) you can use this component to monitor all statistics from it.

+:tada: I have one for sale, new in the box btw.

 NOTE: I got the original code from a GitHub Gists, but cannot find the source any more to refer too.
 If you happen to find it please tell me.